Frequently Asked Questions

 How frequently do automated meters communicate readings?

-Automated meters using the fixed network to transmit data send out readings approximately every 30 seconds.
-Because these communications last only a few milliseconds, the meters are typically communicating for less than 2 ½ minutes per day.
-Meters using the cellular network will communicate less than 3 seconds per day.
+Automated meters send out readings approximately every 30 seconds.
+Because these communications last only a few milliseconds, the meters typically are communicating for less than 1 ½ minutes per day.

 Is there any reason to be concerned about exposure to RF signals from automated meters?

-In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters.
-According to a report summary, “Exposure to electric meters (AMI and AMR) is not likely to harm the health of the public.”
-To read the study, conducted on behalf of the ACC, click here.
+In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters and concluded that the RF radiation from electronic meters is below the FCC standard of 6 watts per square meter.
+Read the study, conducted on behalf of the Arizona Corporation Commission.

-Can I opt out of the use of an automated meter at my home or business?
+Can I opt out of the use of an automated meter at my home?

 Who can I contact with any further concerns about the use of automated meters?